About a Girl (Nirvana song): Later recordings

 On October 26, 1989, a version of "About a Girl" was recorded by Ted de Bono at Maida Vale Studios in London, England, during Nirvana's first BBC Peel Session.
 The full session was first broadcast on November 22, 1989.
 Another version was recorded on November 1, 1989, at Villa 65 in Hilversum, Netherlands for the VPRO radio show, Nozems-a-Gogo.

-A live version of the song, recorded at the Pine Street Theatre in Portland, Oregon on February 9, 1990, appeared on the British 12-inch and CD versions of the "Sliver" single in 1991.
+A live version, recorded at the Pine Street Theatre in Portland on February 9, 1990, appeared on the British 12-inch and CD versions of the "Sliver" single in 1991.

 On November 18, 1993, "About a Girl" was performed as the opening song on the band's MTV Unplugged appearance at Sony Music Studios in New York City.
 This version of the song featured Pat Smear on the second guitar.
 "About a Girl" was performed for the final time live at Nirvana's last concert, at Terminal Eins in Munich, Germany on March 1, 1994.

 The studio version of "About a Girl" was re-released on the band's first "best of" compilation, Nirvana, in October 2002.
 The MTV Unplugged version was re-released on a second hits compilation, Icon, in August 2010.